dashhive/live-wallet-payment-spec/README.md

 There needs to be two inputs in DashDirect settings:
 - Live Wallet URL
-- Live Wallet Auth (random string)
+- Live Wallet Auth (random base64 or base62 string)

+It's fine to auto-generate the auth string, as long as the user has a way to unhide it and see it in full.

 ### 2. Payment Request